Find Twins in the Digital Twin Registry

 Cursor pagination

-Cursor pagination methodology partition the entities of a larger dataset, based on various criteria.
+The cursor pagination methodology divides the entities of a larger dataset, based on various criteria.

-• This type of pagination is broadly intended for continuous pagination and therefore lacks the option of selecting a specific page index, in favor of basing the pagination on a specific cursor, provided by the back-end in the first response (assuming the dataset has more than one page)
+• This type of pagination is broadly intended for continuous pagination and therefore lacks the option to select a specific page index, in favor of basing the pagination on a specific cursor, provided by the back-end in the first response (assuming the dataset has more than one page).

-• Cursor pagination avails of logarithmic solutions to scroll through a sorted dataset, which tends to perform increasingly better than offset pagination, the larger the dataset and the closer to its end data is being fetched
+• Cursor pagination uses logarithmic solutions to scroll through a sorted dataset, which tends to perform increasingly better than offset pagination the larger the dataset and the closer to its end data is being fetched.

 • In other words, cursor pagination is preferable in the vast majority of use cases